lkopacz/a11y-with-lindsey/src/pages/podcast-a11y/index.md

 - `.player__progress-loaded` corresponds to the width of the entire slider.
 This div has no semantic value to a screen reader user.
 - `.player__progress-played` is the visual representation of the total amount played.
 - `.player__slider` is the most important element for accessibility.
-It tells the screen reader what time it currently is, and allows us to move it with our keyboard.
+It tells the screen reader user what time it currently is, and allows us to move it with our keyboard.

 Now let's take a look at some of the events and style here: